eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 after playing just a few times.
 With a bit of guidance professional games can be thoroughly enjoyed, even though most of their depth lies hidden to amateurs.
-Still, there's a shared sense among players that you want to become 1 dan at some point.
+Still, there's a shared sense among players that you want to achieve dan level at some point.
 In a game as deep as Go, winning often feels a bit undeserved.
 None of the players *really* knew what was going on, after all!
 Focusing on self-improvement and your own progress is more productive than sherishing singular victories.
-Ultimately, this makes you care about your rank even more.
+Ultimately, your rank might become an obsession.

 How long does it take to reach shodan?
 That is a hard question to answer – some people achieve it within a year after they start